 There are two important things to bear in mind here:

-This can sound time consuming, but it needn’t be when you apply the correct process and the right tools.
-Our guide to finding journalists’ contact details provides a step-by-step guide on ens the how to do this.
+This can sound time-consuming, but it needn’t be when you apply the correct process and the right tools.
+Our guide to finding journalists’ contact details provides a step-by-step guide on how to do this.

 Now comes the actual outreach.
 This is where you need to condense your great idea into a short and concise email, that will grab the attention of reporters and demonstrate its value to them.
 So, how to write a press enquiry?

 This is what you need to keep in mind, when writing your pitch:

 Before you type the first word, be sure of what it is you’re offering to a journalist and the type of press coverage you’re trying to win.
 Your pitch needs to clearly explain what it is you’re offering, why this is of value to the journalist and the type of media coverage you’re seeking, so if you’re not certain on this, your email is going to lack coherence and purpose.

 Remember, it’s a journalist’s job to tell stories – not promote products.
 I hate to say this, but most journalists don’t really care about your product, and this why you need to be far more creative when trying to win earned media.

 Pitches to journalists are often based on a template (hey, we’re even giving some away with this guide!).
 But make the effort to personalize each one you send out.
 Use the journalist’s name in the subject line and your opener.
 And if you can, include references to any previous related articles the journalist has written, linking these to your pitch.

 Make sure every sentence serves a purpose and that the email to the journalist is free of waffle.
 Break up any large paragraphs with bullet points, to call out the key points of your offer.